wisemen-digital/vue-formango/docs/api/types.md

    * The errors associated with the field and its children.
    */
   errors: z.ZodFormattedError<T> | undefined
   /**
+   * Indicates whether the field has any errors.
+   */
+  isValid: boolean
+  /**
    * Indicates whether the field value is different from its initial value.
    */